james-alex/recursive_regex/README.md

 /// Returns the list of substring matches found in [input].
 List<String> stringMatches(String input, {
-  int start = 0, int stop, bool reverse = true,
+  int start = 0, int stop, bool reverse = false,
 });

 /// Match the delimited pattern against the start of [string].